pokt-network/pocket/docs/development/localnet-with-kubernetes.md

 - If triggering an update didn't help, please try to run `make localnet_down` and then `make localnet_up` again.
 This will clean up most of the resources and start the localnet from scratch.
 - If `make localnet_down` didn't help, we suggest to rebuild local kubernetes cluster using the tool you're managing your cluster with - it could be Docker Desktop, Rancher Desktop, k3s, k3d, minikube, etc.
 - Open an issue in this repo if you're still experiencing issues with running localnet using this guide.

+### How to change configuration files

+LocalNet resources are managed by pocket-operator, so if you'd like to change a config file (e.g. genesis file), you can do it by modifying the corresponding CRD in `pocket-operator` repo.